Motivational dynamics: the hidden factor behind many team and individual challenges

 When that conversation comes up, I help the person clarify their motivational focus.
 We discuss how this helps them do certain things, but also makes it more challenging to do others, and find practical strategies for dealing with this.

-I invite you to discover the full programme and the 15 other inspiring workshops of the Leadership Summer Camp 2021 on the website.
+I invite you to discover the full programme of the 15 inspiring workshops of the Leadership Summer Camp 2022 on the website.

 About Brigitte Lipschutz